fedden/blog/docs/disclaimer.md

-# ⚠️ Blog Disclaimer — a.k.a.
-"Leon Covers His Back"
+# ⚠️ Blog Disclaimer, or, Leon Covers His Back

 *(Last updated : **07 May 2025** - I reserve the right to tweak wording or add entire new paragraphs whenever reality changes or lawyers glare at me.)*